 The Commissioner of Revenue (the "Commissioner") is authorized to resolve tax disputes, whether at a pre-assessment stage and or post-assessment.
 In particular, the Commissioner may settle civil tax disputes pursuant to G.L. c.
 62C, § 37C.
 Settlement allows the Commissioner to accept less than the full amount of a contested liability based on the best interests of the Commonwealth and the potential hazards of litigation.
 Settlement may be considered subject to the agreement of both the Commissioner and the taxpayer.

 The Commissioner may conduct conferences pursuant to G.L. c.
 62C, § 26(b) to determine whether proposed tax assessments are proper, and hearings pursuant to G.L. c.
 62C, § 37 to determine whether assessed taxes should be abated.
 The Commissioner may also conduct hearings involving other types of disputes, such as penalty disputes, manufacturing classification appeals, responsible person determinations, direct payment authority appeals, and appeals relating to applications for certain tax credits, e.g., the Brownfields Credit.
-The Office of Appeals, an independent office within the Department of Revenue (“Department”) performs all of these functions on behalf of the Commissioner.
+The Office of Appeals, an independent office within the Department of Revenue (“Department”) may perform all of these functions on behalf of the Commissioner.
 The settlement and conference/hearing processes are functionally combined at the Office of Appeals to afford a taxpayer a single, integrated forum to resolve disputes.
 This integration allows the Office of Appeals to operate in an informal and expeditious manner, without time consuming and expensive proceedings.

 The appeals process at the Office of Appeals is intended to be flexible and offer a taxpayer several avenues to resolve contested matters.
 The process may be commenced in different ways depending upon a taxpayer's preferences, and the timing of an appeal.
 However, generally only one conference/hearing request will be considered with respect to each case.